chaidas/astro-tutorial/README.md

     }
 }
 ```

-- "plugins" was needed in order for webstorm to be able to format on CMD+SHIFT+OPT+P correctly `.astro` files.
+Note that "plugins" was needed in order for webstorm to be able to format on CMD+SHIFT+OPT+P correctly `.astro` files.

 ## Project Structure